AnJaLi994/url_lookup/README.md

 Detection of phishing website
 url_lookup is an HTTP webservice that is scanning traffic looking for malware URL's.
 Before allowing HTTP connections to be made, this proxy asks a service(main_model) that maintains several databases of malware URL's if the resource being requested is known to contain malware.

-The POST requests would look like this:
+The POST requests would look like this:GET /urlinfo/1/ {"url" : "www.testing.com"

-GET /urlinfo/1/
 FLOWCHART:
 ---------
 ![alt tag](https://github.com/AnJaLi994/url_lookup/blob/master/Untitled%20Diagram.jpg  "FLOWCHART")